Multi-view biomedical foundation models for molecule-target and property prediction: Results

-ADA2A is a GPCR with the strong multi-omics evidence to have a significant lower expression in AD (differential expressed in 1 human and 4 mouse transcriptomics datasets, Fig. S5B)~\cite{Zhou2021AlzGPS}.
+ADA2A is a GPCR with the strong multi-omics evidence to have a significant lower expression in AD (differential expressed in 1 human and 4 mouse transcriptomics datasets, Fig. S6B)~\cite{Zhou2021AlzGPS}.
 A gut metabolite, fructose 1,6-biphosphate, is predicted to strongly interact with ADA2A (multi-view score 7.37).
 Fructose 1,6-biphosphate is involved in glycolysis, the level of which was down regulated in APP/PS1 mice~\cite{Minhas2024Restoring}.
-High levels of 1,6-biphosphate have been detected in genus \textit{Mitsuokella} (log2FoldChange: 13.42), which is decreased in $\text{A}\beta+$ (positive) patients\cite{Jung2022Gut}.
+High levels of 1,6-biphosphate have been detected in genus \textit{Mitsuokella} (log2FoldChange: 13.42), which is decreased in $\text{A}\beta+$ (positive) patients~\cite{Jung2022Gut}.
 Fructose 1,6-biphosphate is predicted to bind a classic site of ADA2A (Fig. \ref{fig:gpcr}E).
 Isosorbide dinitrate, a drug used to prevent and treat chest pain caused by coronary artery disease\cite{drugbank2018}, is predicted as a top candidate to bind ADA2A (multi-view score: 8.21, Fig. \ref{fig:gpcr}F).
-Similarly, the high attention of fructose 1,6-biphosphate and Isosorbide dinitrate were captured for the key chemical moieties (Fig. \ref{fig:gpcr}E-F).
+The high attention of fructose 1,6-biphosphate and isosorbide dinitrate were captured for key chemical moieties (Fig. \ref{fig:gpcr}E-F).
+Although the image serves as the primary contributor ($\alpha=0.76$), the graph representations play a crucial supplementary role ($\alpha=0.22$) to preserve functional atoms, such as phosphorus atoms in phosphate of fructose 1,6-biphosphate and nitrogen atoms in nitro groups of isosorbide dinitrate, all of which establish key interactions with ADA2A.

 \FloatBarrier